sassanostvar/hopperscapes/README.md

 - [hopperscapes.segmentation](./hopperscapes/segmentation/README.md)
 - hopperscapes.morphometry

-## Sample pipelines

-A typical pipeline for light microscopy data is as follows:

-<p align="center"> <code>Preprocessing -> Segmentation → Postprocessing → Morphometry</code> </p>

 ## Data
-Data curation for the HopperScapes project is ongoing.
-Part of the effort is focused on sampling established Northeast populations of _Lycorma delicatula_.
+Data curation for the project is ongoing.
+Part of the effort is focused on sampling established Northeast populations of _L. delicatula_.
 Locally sourced specimens are imaged using transmitted light microscopy.
-Specimen collection and imaging metadata are organized as specified in [hopperscapes.data.record.py](./hopperscapes/data/record.py).
+Specimen collection and imaging metadata are recorded and organized as specified in [hopperscapes.data.record.py](./hopperscapes/data/record.py).

-Initial release of the first light microscopy dataset is planned for Summer 2025.

 ## Dataset structure
-Light microscopy data are organized using [ome-zarr](https://github.com/ome/ome-zarr-py) and the following specification defined in [hopperscapes/data/zarr_store.py](hopperscapes/data/zarr_store.py):
+Light microscopy data are organized using [ome-zarr](https://github.com/ome/ome-zarr-py) according to the specifications in [hopperscapes/data/zarr_store.py](hopperscapes/data/zarr_store.py):

     dataset.zarr/
     └─ specimenID/